Biodiversity Friendly Landscapes Malaysian palm oil

 This has worked well to meet the sustainability demands of buyers and markets where an exporting company can trace its supply back to plantations and mills that are certified.
 Limited global demand for certified palm oil has led to a stagnated point in certifying Malaysian palm oil which currently stands at about 20% of all operations.
 The reason for this is quite simply that the current level of demand for certified sustainable palm oil is only 20% of the global supply.

-On the other hand, the MSPO as a mandated certification scheme does not look at individual buyer demands or market segments.
+On the other hand, MSPO as a mandated certification scheme does not look at individual buyer demands or market segments.
 Its role as a national sustainability scheme is to ensure that all of Malaysia’s palm oil production is certified regardless of demands.
 As a key agricultural product, its certification under the MSPO has seen a dynamic drive towards the preservation of biodiversity in Malaysia.

 Numerous reforesting programs supported by buyers of Malaysian palm oil are contributing to the restoration of biodiversity areas.
 Such efforts can be seen here and here.
 Local conservation groups are adding to the restoration as well as national and state-level programs including the 100 million tree campaign which was launched on International Biodiversity Day 2021.

-The MSPO as a Malaysian effort to certify sustainable palm oil for the global market plays a key role in ensuring that its principle of High Biodiversity Value areas are included in the national plan to protect Malaysian biodiversity.
+The MSPO as a Malaysian effort to certify sustainable palm oil for the global market plays a key role in ensuring that its principle of High Biodiversity Value areas is included in the national plan to protect Malaysian biodiversity.
 We believe that landscape impact on a national level will go much further in protecting biodiversity, especially those species that are endemic to Malaysia.